Synternet/data-layer-sdk/CODE-OF-CONDUCT.md

-# Code of Conduct - Syntropy Data Layer SDK
+# Code of Conduct - Synternet Data Layer SDK

 ## Our Pledge